Device Trust for Employees and Extended Workforce

 Continuous validation of user identity and real-time device security posture

-Cloud applications can be accessed with any device creating a blind spot for security teams
+Cloud apps can be accessed with any device creating a blind spot for security teams

 No ability to control access based on real-time user and device risk

-MDMs expensive to rollout, difficult to maintain, and shunned by your extended workforce
+MDMs are expensive, difficult to maintain, and shunned by your extended workforce

 Users can't clone, move, or modify the device-bound private key created and stored in the secure enclave of their devices.
 Beyond Identity gives you the peace of mind that only authorized users are able to access company resources.

 MDMs, which are often used BYOD security solutions, can often infringe on privacy of employees.
 Contractors and extended workforce often refuse to install MDMs because of these privacy concerns.

 With MDMs, organizations have control of the device with and can entirely wipe the device remotely.
 While companies are supposed to only wipe the business portion of these devices, it hasn’t always worked that way.
 Beyond Identity doesn't infringe on user privacy while providing organizations with strong security.

 Controlling internal machines is hard enough for administrators, but securing personal devices is a different and more difficult challenge.
 Not only must administrators ensure that devices are secure, but they must also differentiate between devices that should be legitimately authorized on the network versus personal devices that could contain rootkits, ransomware, keyloggers, and any other malicious applications.

 It's a balancing act for organizations wanting to allow for maximum productivity with flexibility to work on different devices, but also making sure their networks remain secure and free of bad actors.